 District and Local Municipalities are critical in the implementation of NWMS goals as they are responsible for the planning and delivery of waste collection, disposal services and infrastructure.
 District municipalities are primarily responsible for providing technical support to local municipalities and assisting with regional planning and coordination.
 Waste collection and disposal to landfill is typically undertaken by local municipalities.
-As part of the implementation of the NWMS, local government needs to shift the focus of waste collection services to incorporate separation at source to promote diversion of waste from landfills through reuse, recycling and recovery.
+As part of the implementation of the NWMS, local government needs to shift the focus of waste collection services to incorporate separation at source to promote diversion of waste from landfills forestry, fisheries DOCUMENT TITLE: IWMP Department Poreshy, Fabries and the Environment REPUBLIC OF SOUTH AFRICA DOC NO: MC.DFFE.IWMPs.2024 through reuse, recycling and recovery.
 Addressing waste management issues that are specific to the economic, social, and environmental profile of the district is key to ensure effective waste management.

-forestry, fisheries & the environment DOCUMENT TITLE: IWMP Department: Popestry instances and the Environment REPUBLIC Of SOUTH AFRICA DOC NO: MC.DFFE.IWMPs.2024
+forestry, fisheries DOCUMENT TITLE: IWMP Control of the Environment Poreity Fabrics and the Environment REPUBLIC OF SOUTHARRICA DOC NO: MC.DFFE.IWMPs.2024